-- Size: Depending on how deep the water is you are wanting to fish, watch the size of the actual spinner bait so its not hitting the bottom.
+- Size: Depending on how deep the water is you are wanting to fish, watch the size of the actual spinnerbait so it is not hitting the bottom.

-- Color: Try and have a variation of different colors, in case the fish just aren't biting one color, switch it up!
+- Color: Try and have a variety of different colors, in case the fish just aren’t biting one color, switch it up!

 Top Water and Crank Baits

 Topwater lures and crankbaits can be some of the most fun lures to catch fish on.
 There is nothing like watching a big bass go after your topwater lure and making that big boil or splash on the surface when it attacks.
 I picked up the 30 Piece Fishing Lures set from Amazon and I am loving it.
 This is another lure that I like to buy in packs because you get a lot of different combinations for the money.
 I like to switch up my lures every 50 or so casts if I am not getting a bite, so this pack really helps with that.